arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 11/25/2020 22:37 (UTC)`.
+The last change was detected on `Thursday 11/26/2020 10:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code